 The College of Arts, Humanities, and Social Sciences utilizes the facilities and resources of the entire university.
-However, the College is housed primarily in two buildings, namely Morton Hall, Roberts Hall and Wilson Hall.
-Critical to study of the liberal arts is the Salmon Library, located in close proximity to both Morton, Roberts, and Wilson Halls.
+However, the College is housed primarily in two buildings, namely Morton Hall and Roberts Hall.
+Critical to study of the liberal arts is the Salmon Library, located in close proximity to both Morton and Roberts Halls.
 Supporting facilities include the instructional computer laboratories on the second floor of Salmon Library, art galleries in several buildings, and Union Grove Gallery and Meeting Hall, an historic church moved to campus in 1974 and currently used as an art gallery and a meeting place for students and faculty.

 The Humanities Center